daytonaio/content/guides/20250126_sapat_guide.md

 Whisper is an open-source automatic speech recognition (ASR) model developed by OpenAI.
 It is trained on a massive dataset of multilingual and multitask supervised data, making it one of the most robust and versatile transcription tools available today.
 Whisper can handle a wide range of audio inputs, from clear studio recordings to noisy, real-world environments.

-Sapat leverages the power of OpenAI's Whisper model to provide accurate and reliable transcriptions.
-Sapat's multi-API architecture allows users to select Whisper through various providers, including OpenAI, Azure OpenAI, and Groq Cloud.
-This flexibility gives users access to this cutting-edge transcription technology through their preferred platform.
-By supporting multiple APIs, Sapat provides redundancy and choice, allowing users to optimize for cost, performance, or availability.

 ### Features of Whisper

-### 1. **Multilingual Support**
+- **Multilingual Support**

 Whisper supports over 100 languages, making it ideal for global applications.
 Whether you're transcribing English, Spanish, Mandarin, or Swahili, Whisper delivers accurate results.

-### 2. **Noise Robustness**
+- **Noise Robustness**

 Whisper excels in noisy environments.
 It can filter out background noise, overlapping speech, and other audio distortions, ensuring high-quality transcriptions even in challenging conditions.

-### 3. **Contextual Understanding**
+- **Contextual Understanding**

 Whisper is designed to understand context, accents, and dialects.
 This makes it suitable for transcribing domain-specific content, such as medical terminology, legal jargon, or technical discussions.

-### 4. **Open-Source and Customizable**
+- **Open-Source and Customizable**

 Whisper is open-source, allowing developers to fine-tune the model for specific use cases.
 This flexibility makes it a popular choice for researchers and AI engineers.

-### 5. **Scalability**
+- **Scalability**

 Whisper can handle both small-scale and large-scale transcription tasks, making it ideal for individual projects or enterprise-level applications.

+Sapat leverages the power of OpenAI's Whisper model to provide accurate and reliable transcriptions.
+Sapat's multi-API architecture allows users to select Whisper through various providers, including OpenAI, Azure OpenAI, and Groq Cloud.
+This flexibility gives users access to this cutting-edge transcription technology through their preferred platform.
+By supporting multiple APIs, Sapat provides redundancy and choice, allowing users to optimize for cost, performance, or availability.

 ## Setup Sapat in Daytona Workspace for Transcription